Deuter Kid Comfort Active SL Review

 Some of the adjustments for the child's cockpit seat and shoulder straps are less friendly than those for the wearer, but they are manageable, and once you get your hands inside, the buckles aren't hard to operate.
 Once you have the seat in the right spot, it doesn't slip even under the weight of a wiggly baby.
 This pack scores well for on-the-go baby seat and cockpit adjustment with Velcro height adjustment that is easy to use and stays put.
 There is one pull strap per side for shoulder and waist adjustments.

-The kickstand is a bit stiff and opens wide to creates a stable base; we were never worried during testing about an accidental closure.
-It was easy to open and close while wearing the pack, but it was harder for some testers to reach than the kickstand on some of the competition that was closer to the user.
+The kickstand is a bit stiff and opens wide to create a stable base; we were never worried during testing about an accidental closure.
+It was easy to open and close while wearing the pack, but it was harder for some testers to reach than the kickstand on some of the competitors that are closer to the user.

 Storage